tnware/django-admin-reversefields/docs/architecture.rst

 fields are synchronized inside a single transaction so either all :term:`bindings <Binding>` are updated or none are.
 Unbinds happen before binds within each field to minimise transient uniqueness conflicts on ``OneToOneField`` or ``unique`` ForeignKeys.

+.. note:: ``commit=False``

+   If a form is saved with ``commit=False``, the mixin defers reverse updates until :meth:`~django.contrib.admin.options.ModelAdmin.save_model`.
+The payload of authorized reverse fields is stored on the form instance and applied during the admin save hook.

 Extensibility checklist
 -----------------------